narbehaj/ssl-checker/README.md

   -H [HOSTS [HOSTS ...]], --host [HOSTS [HOSTS ...]]
                         Hosts as input separated by space -j, --json            Enable JSON in the output
-  -h, --help            Show this help message and exit
+  -p, --pretty          Print pretty and more human readable Json -h, --help            Show this help message and exit
 ```